tomaszcaban1/BookShopAPI/README.md

 * [Contact](#contact)

 ## General Information
-- My goal was to design and meet with the philosophies of creating an  RESTful Web API.
+- My goal was to design and meet with the philosophies of creating a RESTful Web API.

 ## Technologies Used
 - .NET 5.0